cbratland/puku/README.md

 # wasmlang (not yet named)

 ## Notes
-For now, this can be run with `cargo run -- run add.wlang`, which will produce a wasm binary called `out.wasm` and will then be run with [wasmer](https://wasmer.io/) automatically.
+For now, this can be run with `cargo run -- run path/to/file.wlang`, which will produce a wasm binary called `out.wasm` and will then be run with [wasmer](https://wasmer.io/) automatically.
 Tests can be run with `cargo test`.
 See `examples` directory for some examples.

 ## Purpose
 - Target WebAssembly first and foremost